Terumi/photogallery/README.md

 photogallery
 ============
-this is a laravel gallery package using bootstrap3
+this is a Laravel gallery package using bootstrap3